There is something you should know about me and that is that I cannot draw to save my life.

 This drawing book is made from material that you can use dry-erase markers on (which come included) so you can re-use it again and again.
 My girls have LOVED adding their own art to each page based on the prompts and we’ve also loved I Can Do That: Erasable Art: Super Simple Scribbles and Squiggles from the same publisher.

-Any other great drawing books for kids that I missed?
+Any other best drawing books for kids that I missed?
 Leave them in the comments – it helps make these posts more useful for everyone!

 If you liked these recommendations for drawing books for kids, you might also find these posts helpful: